kzyx/HabitApp/README.md

 ![](http://g.recordit.co/8OQMVvc6T5.gif){width="200px"}   |   ![](http://g.recordit.co/A3jacBz8kG.gif){width="200px"}
 ---
 ## Current TODOs
-- Habit list page
-- Code cleanup (currently all in one JS file)
+- Fix push notifications
 ---
 ## Installation
 - Downloadable release not yet completed
 ---
 ## Features
 - Sleek, material UI design
-- Ability to add, modify, and remove habits
+- Ability to add and remove habits
 - Ability to see progress on habits
 (some work still to be done here to complete some features)
 ---